Shifting from management to principle-centered leadership is not for the faint hearted

 A rule-based workplace makes it easy for a manager to manage.
 S/he can make decisions, without having to think too deeply about it.
 It is much easier to grab the book of rules and tell someone what to do, than to stop and think through the impact of the decision you are about to make - especially for the long-term.

 The down-side is that rules are often used as a cop-out for a weaker manager who reverts to statements like "Look, if it were left up to me I'd do it differently, but I have to follow the rules!"

-Interestingly, not only do weak leaders like rule based workplaces, so too do under-performing team members.
-They too can hide behind rules by saying this like, "I'm simply following policy."
+Interestingly, not only do weak leaders like rule-based workplaces, so too do under-performing team members.
+They also can hide behind rules by saying things like, "I'm simply following policy."